Qrivi/RLRSS/README.md

 ![](https://i.imgur.com/VFwGpID.jpg)

-## (Potential) Issue

-The Rocket League news site adds a date to each post, but nowhere does the date include a year.
-PHP is smart enough to parse Rocket League's format (`D M j`, _Fri Mar 16_) to the required RFC 2822 format, but I can see things go wrong when the exact same day-date combination repeats itself amongst the posts that are fetched.
-To play safe, keep `count` at a number low enough not to include posts within [a period span of over 6 years](https://www.quora.com/How-often-in-years-do-calendars-repeat-with-the-same-day-date-combinations).

 ## Disclaimer

 I'm not affiliated with Psyonix or Rocket League in any way apart from the fact that I love their game (pls bring cross platform inventories k thx bye).
 If I did anything anyone's not ok with here, please slide in my DMs before taking legal action.

-GG
+⚽️🚙🚗 GG